 Many pre-workout concoctions are offered as ‘stacks’ or combinations of different nutritional compounds to produce different effects in the user.
 Providing optimal nutrient intake prior to exercise will not only help you maximize your performance but also minimize muscle damage.

-Creatine increases time to failure and work capacity.
+1Pre-workout creatine increases time to failure and work capacity.
+For instance, Creatine.
 Your body uses creatine to create energy, this creatine-phosphate pathway provides extreme levels of energy, or ATP, for only a brief second or two though.

 One study published in the Journal of Sports Nutrition (1995) showed that exercised performance and time to failure increased dramatically with creatine supplementation versus a placebo (3).

 2Pre-workout creatine improves muscle growth and size.
 Creatine needs to be stored in your muscles with adequate amounts of water.
 As a result, creatine tends to draw more fluids into your muscles giving your muscles greater size due to the increase in water mass (4).